sohnorman/loadbalancer-service/sample-flow.md

 # Sample Configuration Flow
 The GUI screens in this section are mock-up screens only.
 The actual screens may vary.

-1. Begin by logging into your IBM Softlayer Bluemix account using your regular login ID.
+1. Begin by logging into your IBM Cloud account using your regular login ID.
 Click **Add New** to begin.

 2. Pick your data center and review the plan information, then click **Next**.